 While NTIC is unaware of any third parties with which NTIC competes on a worldwide basis with respect to its corrosion prevention products, NTIC does compete with several third parties on a regional basis.
 NTIC evaluates competing products on an ongoing basis.
 Some of NTIC's competitors are established companies that may have financial, marketing and other resources substantially greater than those of NTIC.
 As a result, they may be able to adapt more quickly to new or emerging technologies and changes in customer requirements, or to devote greater resources to the promotion and sale of their products than NTIC can.
 With respect to its corrosion prevention products, NTIC competes on the basis of price, product innovation, quality and reliability, product support and customer service and reputation.
 Most of NTIC's competitors have attempted to commoditize NTIC's corrosion prevention packaging products thereby pressuring NTIC to compete at least in part on the basis of price.
 Some of these companies may have achieved significant market acceptance of their competing products and brand recognition.
-NTIC, however, believes it has an advantage over most of its competitors as a result of NTIC's technical innovation and its value added service.
-NTIC attempts to provide its customers with the highest level of technical service and applications engineering in addition to the ZERUST[®] rust and corrosion inhibiting packaging.
+NTIC, however, believes it has an advantage over most of its corroside its customers with the highest level of technical service and applications engineering in addition to the ZERUST® rust and corrosion inhibiting packaging.

 With respect to NTIC's bio-plastics products, NTIC competes with several established companies that have been producing and selling such products for a significantly longer time period, have significant sales and much more substantial financial and other resources than NTIC.
-In addition to performance, NTIC competes on the basis of price and therefore NTIC's margins on its bio-plastics products are smaller than its margins on its ZERUST[®] products.
+In addition to performance, NTIC competes on the basis of price and therefore NTIC's margins on its bio-plastics products are smaller than its margins on its ZERUST® products.
 NTIC also competes on the basis of supply for the resins used to manufacture NTIC's bio-plastics products since there are a limited number of suppliers of such resins and limited capacity of production.